 Fixed Open Blade Knives Safety Talk

 Knives are extremely dangerous tools.
 One study done on injuries related to knife use reported 8.2 million injuries that needed to be treated in the ER between 1990 and 2008.
 That is an average of almost 1,200 injuries a day.
 There are many companies that prohibit the use of fixed open blade knives while on the job.
-Utility knives or folding pocket knives that lock the blade into the open position is often considered a “fixed open blade knife”.
+Utility knives or folding pocket knives that lock the blade into the open position are often considered a “fixed open blade knife”.
 There are many injuries every year due to these types of knives.
 The hazards of these knives need to be considered and safer options should be looked at to reduce injuries.

 Knife Injury Statistics